Constantin Dobrescu-Argeș: Later echoes

 By then, Nicolae G. Teodorescu and Onița Gligor had published monographs seeing to understand Dobrescu and his cause through the lens of "historical materialism".
 Writing for the schoolteachers' magazine Tribuna Școlii in 1973, Marieta Bursuc described him as a "tribune of the working youth."
 In 1974, the Romanian Communist Party Institute of Studies officially designated him a representative of the "numerically weak village bourgeoisie", noting that his solutions "could not lead to solving the basic social problems of the oppressed masses, urban as well as rural."
-In 1980, Scurtu similarly noted that Partida's "exclusively legal" activity had "contributed to demobilizing the peasantry, which was orienting itself toward revolutionary combat."
+In 1980, Scurtu similarly noted that Partida's "exclusively legal" activity had "contributed to demobilizing the peasantry, which had been orienting itself toward revolutionary combat."
 Dobrescu's life and work were again reviewed positively after the Romanian Revolution of 1989.
 The Agricultural High School in Curtea de Argeș was named after him in 1990, as was a street in Pitești.